geoschem/GCClassic/docs/source/gcc-guide/02-build/rundir-files.rst

 .. option:: build/

-   This is a blank directory where you can direct :program:`CMake` to :ref:`configure and build <compiling-geos-chem>` the GEOS-Chem source code.
+   This is a blank directory where you can direct :program:`CMake` to :ref:`configure and build <compile>` the GEOS-Chem source code.

 .. option:: build_info/

    This folder is created when you :ref:`compile GEOS-Chem
-   <compiling-geos-chem>`.
+   <compile>`.
 It contains information about the options
    that were passed to :program:`CMake` during the configuration and build process.